borkabrak/takenotes/README.md

 TODO:
 =====

-Save notes
+* Save notes

-Undo removing notes
+* Undo removing notes

+* Delete button for a more obvious way to remove notes?

+* Style notes to look more like scraps of notebook paper or post-its.